piotrm35/Parcels_of_land/README.md

 4) enter the parcel ids in the separate rows into the main text field of this plugin
 5) press [refresh map] button to see parcels on the map
 6) if You delete a parcel from the map, You can refresh list in main text field of this plugin by pressing [refresh list] button
+7) if in trouble, look into log file

 # License: